-- Replay: what if attacker resends a copy of an authenticated packet - IPSec Countermeasure: Use of a sequence number (SN) to thwart the attack - Sender initializes sequence number to 0 when a new SA is established - Increment SN for each packet - Must not exceed limit of 232 1 - Receiver then accepts packets with seq numbers within a window of (N W + 1) - But ...
-What what if packets arrive out of order?
+- Replay: what if attacker resends a copy of an authenticated packet (IP Packet Replaying attack)? - IPSec Countermeasure: Use of protected sequence number (SN) to thwart the attack - Sender initializes sequence number to 0 when a new SA is established (ex., establishment via IKE/ISAKMP) - Increment SN for each packet - Must not exceed limit of $2^{32} 1$ - Danger of reuse (overflow): - Receiver only accepts packets with valid authentication proof and seq numbers within a window of (N W+1) - ...
+What what if packets arrive out of order? - Remember: IP Traffic can arrive out-of-order